 Steffen Freund says Michael Dawson still has a role to play at Tottenham

-Steffen Freund insists there is still a role for club captain Michael Dawson at Tottenham Hotspur as the defender prepares to make his first appearance of the season.
+Steffen Freund insists there is still a role for Michael Dawson at Tottenham as the defender prepares to face Carlisle.

 Dawson was handed the captaincy in the summer following Ledley King's retirement, but within weeks he appeared to be on his way out of White Hart Lane.